 Right now, the MTA is engaged in an intensive, nationwide search for a new executive director.
-The threat of a charter amendment disrupting the structure of the MTA will seriously hamper efforts to attract and retain the kind of world-class professional transit manager we all want hired.
-Furthermore, if a charter amendment splitting the MTA Board passes this fall, we will likely see at least three new MTA Board members appointed, none of whom would have any ownership in the decision to hire the new executive directior.
-The timing of this effort to split the MTA Board couldn't be worse.
+The threat of a charter amendment disrupting the structure of the MTA will seriously hamper efforts to find the kind of world-class professional transit manager we all want hired.
+An MTA seen as a political football is an MTA which will have a very difficult time attracting the best management talent.